slhogle/slhogle.github.io/_posts/2016-12-04-slurm-cheatsheet.md

 {% endhighlight %}

 Submit an interactive job

 - 2GB RAM per cpu
 - 4 CPUs on a single node
 - use the scheduler queue $MYQUEUE
 - provide a time ceiling of 1 HR
 - execute task zero in pseudo terminal mode.
 The option "pty" is important because it allows an interactive terminal mode.
-Without "pty" every command issued would be run 4 times
+Without "pty" every command issued would be run 4 times (-c 4)

 {% highlight bash %}
 srun --mem-per-cpu 2GB -c 4 -p $MYQUEUE -t 0-01:00:00 --pty /bin/bash